There was a comment posted by a reader (David) on my last blog, Sabotage and Persistence. David writes:

-I also had to include myself in those intents.
+I also had to include myself in those intentions.
 I had to be encouraging to myself.
 I had to include my own healing in that equation.
 Being it doesn’t mean just sending it out.
-Include yourself in the intent equation.
+Include yourself in the intention equation.

 Does this mean that I succeed in inspiring, encouraging and healing all the time?
 Not at all.
 But that guideline has brought clarity to how I show up in my career and in my day.

-2 – Write your intent.
+2 – Write your intention.
 State it aloud to yourself often.

 This may sound so very un-cool and un-hip.
 (I’m a musician.
 These things matter, you know.)
 But here’s the question – Do you want to be cool?
 Or do you want to be happy?
 (You can be both, I guess.
 But from the looks of things on iTunes, being cool requires getting way pissed off.)

 I state my intention to myself before I walk on to any stage.
 It’s kind of like telling my ego, “Okay, here’s what’s gonna happen when I get out on to the stage.
 So why don’t you stay here in the dressing room and play with the mascara while I perform?
 I’ll be back soon.”
 And it works.

 It used to be that my ego would tag along saying, “Oh brother.
 I gotta see this.”
 And throughout the show, she’d be there over my shoulder saying, “Hmm.
 Not so inspiring there when you missed that chord.”
 Or “Healing?
 Which part?
 The part where your voice cracked or the part where no one laughed at your joke?”
 I stayed with it.
 My ego eventually came less and less on the stage with me because I stopped paying attention to her.